 Joseph Smith famously said that the Book of Mormon was produced in New York by the “gift and power of God.”
 But what that means remains a mystery to many in the Mormon Studies community.

-It’s one reason why a group of scholars published a book with the University of Utah Press devoted to Joseph Smith’s production of ancient scripture, including the Book of Mormon and Joseph Smith Translation.
+It’s one reason why a group of scholars published a book with the University of Utah Press devoted to Joseph Smith’s production of ancient scripture.

 The book includes several chapters related to the Book of Mormon, including: